nmoschkin/DataTools/README.md

  - Some features in the hardware libraries depend on compiling native to your platform to function properly (compiling to x64 on 64-bit systems.)
  - Many features require elevated administrative access.

-__Hardware disk information features require the platform to be correct (especially for interrogating virtual disks), and for elevated access to be present.__
+__Hardware disk information features require the platform to be correct (especially for using the virtual disk system), and for elevated access to be present.__

 The Demo Project is the **SysInfoTool** project.